Survivor: Winners at War: Casting

 Among those that did not return included John Cochran, winner of Survivor: Caramoan, whom Jeff Probst called "the only one that would have been on the list [where] if he had said yes would probably have a spot on the show" in an interview with Entertainment Weekly.
 Richard Hatch, winner of the show's first season, Survivor: Borneo, was not included due to his behavior in Survivor: All-Stars in which he competed in a challenge naked and his genitals made incidental contact with another contestant, Susan Hawk, who quit the game shortly thereafter.
 "Given his history on our show, it did not seem appropriate", said Probst to Us Weekly.
 "We were in a different time and different culture back then and we would never let him run a challenge naked now."
 In that same interview, Probst revealed that Survivor: Palau winner Tom Westman was among the castaways who was ultimately cut.
 According to Inside Survivor both Tina Wesson, winner of Survivor: The Australian Outback, and Mike Holloway, winner of Survivor: Worlds Apart, were included in the mix for casting but cut along the way.
 Additionally, Survivor: Fiji winner Earl Cole was contacted, but declined due to the birth of his child.
 Survivor: Panama winner Aras Baskauskas was also contacted but declined, feeling unwilling to leave his children.
 Survivor: China winner Todd Herzog confirmed on the Talking with T-Bird podcast that he was contacted and considered, but ultimately cut.
-Survivor Gabon winner Bob Crowley was not contacted to compete.
+Survivor: Gabon winner Bob Crowley was not contacted to compete.
 Survivor: Marquesas winner Vecepia Towery confirmed on the Talking with T-Bird podcast that she was not contacted to compete.
 Survivor: Edge of Extinction winner Chris Underwood was asked to return, but he declined when he received the call just 12 hours after getting married.
 Survivor: Thailand winner Brian Heidik was not contacted to compete.
+Survivor: The Amazon winner Jenna Morasca confirmed on the Talking with T-Bird podcast that she was not contacted to compete.
+Survivor: Nicaragua winner Jud "Fabio" Birza was not contacted to compete.